Rugby New York: History

 Rugby United New York was founded in April 2018 by James Kennedy, owner of Murphy Kennedy Group a New York construction management company and John Layfield, a retired WWE professional wrestler and the founder of a nonprofit organization called Beyond Rugby Bermuda.
 In its 2018 exhibition season, RUNY was led by former USA men's national team coach Mike Tolkin, and assistant coaches Bruce McLane (former coach of New York Athletic Club RFC), Andrew Britt, and Vili Vakasisikakala.
 The team's 2018 spring season consisted of matches against the Ontario Arrows and the Mystic River Rugby Club of Boston.
 The team played its home matches at Gaelic Park in The Bronx.
 The team played its first match on March 17, 2018, at Mazzella Field in New Rochelle, New York.
 New York defeated the Ontario Arrows by a score of 36–19.
 RUNY played its first match in New York City against Mystic River on March 24 before a sold-out crowd at Gaelic Park.
 New York defeated Mystic River by a score of 50–0.

 Ahead of the 2019 season, RUNY announced that they had retained Mike Tolkin as the team's head coach, signed Kees Lensing as the team's forwards coach, and named James English as general manager.
 Tiffany Faʻaeʻe was signed as Assistant Coach.

 On November 7, 2018, RUNY announced that MCU Park in Brooklyn would be their home field for their first full season.

 On April 12, 2021, the club announced that they would begin the season at Cochrane Stadium in Jersey City, NJ.
 The club would end up splitting their home fields between Cochrane Stadium and Belson Stadium in Queens, NY.

 In January 2023, Rugby New York announced that Memorial Field in Mount Vernon, NY would be their home field.

 On December 6, 2023, it was announced that the Iron Workers would not compete in the 2024 MLR season.

 Broadcasts

 2019 and 2020 home games were shown on SportsNet New York (SNY).
 Matt McCarthy, John Broker and Steve Lewis were the on air talent.

-The 2021 season matches was broadcast on MSG Networks, ending their contract with SNY.
+The 2021 season matches were broadcast on MSG Networks, ending their contract with SNY.